Democrats signal a shift toward accepting voter ID laws

 On Monday, Biden privately counseled Manchin to “find a path forward” on voting rights.
 A day later, Senate Majority Leader Charles E. Schumer (D-N.Y.) blasted Republicans ahead of the procedural vote on H.R.
 1 for being unwilling to even debate the bill, or voting rights in general, accusing them of being in continued thrall to Trump and his false claims of a stolen election.

-Later that day, during Tuesday’s White House briefing, press secretary Jen Psaki said that voting rights “will be a fight of (Biden’s) presidency long past today.”
+Later that day, during Tuesday’s White House briefing, press secretary Jen Psaki said voting rights “will be a fight of (Biden’s) presidency long past today.”

 But the White House been under growing pressure from other Democrats to show it is fighting hard against voting restrictions that could hurt the party in the 2022 midterm elections and beyond.